Dubai Airshow 2025 launches future-facing conference programme to drive global aerospace innovation

 To meet the pace of transformation, the 2025 edition adds six new tracks covering smarter maintenance and turnaround strategies, digital breakthroughs in airline and airport operations, emerging challenges in cybersecurity, the latest in airport technologies, inclusive workforce development, and a dedicated “Future Flight: Powered by Women” programme, created in collaboration with the International Aviation Women’s Association (IAWA).

-Dubai Airshow 2025 isn’t just built for content—it’s built for connection.
+Dubai Airshow 2025 isn’t just built for content; it is built for connection.
 This year’s experience goes beyond the stage, with immersive technology demonstrations, high-energy startup pitches, and personal boardroom-style discussions.
 The newly launched Academy Stage brings timely, relevant conversations to the heart of the show, while Vista returns to amplify the voices of emerging innovators and disruptors.

 For the first time, Dubai Airports will host the Airport & Airline Keynote Track, spotlighting some of the most influential leaders in global aviation.
 Attendees can hear from Paul Griffiths, CEO of Dubai Airports; Sir Tim Clark, President of Emirates Airline; Tony Douglas, CEO of Riyadh Air; and others as they share insight on air traffic growth, digital transformation, airport strategies, and new approaches to aviation safety.